Yuvrajsrsingh/placement-questions-and-solutions/README.md

 ## Repository Structure

-- **questions.md:** Contains various placement questions categorized by topic.
+- **questions.md:** Contains various questions categorized by topic.
 - **solution1.c, solution2.c, etc.:** Solutions to the questions provided in the `questions.md` file.

 ## How to Use